AdityaVoracpp/GeoDigest/README.md

 2) install dependencies:
    npm install

+3) replace process.env.<KEY> with your API keys

-3) start the server:
+4) start the server:
    node server.js

-4) open the frontend:
+5) open the frontend:
    open index.html directly on your browser